Take the fear out of OISC auditing

 Step Three: Next, you need to share the selected files with the auditor.
 We recommend doing this in advance of the audit itself in order to ensure no tech-related delays.
 Try to share the files in one go and in a secure manner, such as an encrypted zip folder.

 Step Four: There is then the audit itself.
 The OISC representative will hold a kick-off call, where they will discuss your organisation generally with you.
-They will then review your case files, CPD records and other documents, before calling you at the end of the day (or perhaps the next morning) to give oral feedback.
+They will then review your case files, Continuing Professional Development (CPD) and other documents, before calling you at the end of the day (or perhaps the next morning) to give oral feedback.

 Step Five: Finally, you will receive a written report at some point after the audit.